 Training hours may be applied towards continuing training hours required each year as put forth in the PCCD Standards and the Center for Juvenile Justice Training and Research (CJJT&R).
 Participants will receive a certificate of completion upon successful completion of this course.
 In addition to reviewing the documents and the activities in the online, independent component, many of the OVC Vat online assignments include maintaining a journal and discussing the activity with your supervisor.
 The time assigned to each assignment includes this discussion time.

 You and your supervisor must verify that you have completed the 14-hour online, independent study component of the training by signing the participant’s Completion Verification.
 The signed Completion Verification must be mailed to Donna Hull at 806 West Market Street, West Chester PA 19382.
 You will not receive a letter certifying their completion of the Foundational Academy until the Completion Verification is received by PDAI.
 The Foundational Academy Completion Verification is available as an attachment on this page.

-The next Basic Compensation Training which is part of the online training will be held on July 19, 2017 from 10:00 am – 12:00 pm.
-Click here to register!
+The next Basic Compensation Training which is part of the online training will be held on March 22, 2018.
+Click here to register.

 Must Read Documents

 To link to the PCCD online training use this link.

 If the link does not work copy and paste the address below in your browser.